Newark mayor denies trespassing at immigration detention center following arrest

 Baraka, who has been protesting the center’s opening this week, was released around 8 p.m.
 Friday night after spending several hours in custody.
 He was accused of trespassing and ignoring warnings to leave the Delaney Hall facility.

-Tricia McLaughlin, an assistant secretary for public affairs with the Department of Homeland Security, said in an interview with CNN on Saturday that the investigation was ongoing and that more video from the scene would soon be released.
-She also accused Baraka, who is seeking his party's nomination for governor, of playing “political games."
+Tricia McLaughlin, an assistant secretary for public affairs with the Department of Homeland Security, said in an interview with CNN on Saturday that the investigation was ongoing, and the department also released more video of the confrontation.
+McLaughlin also accused Baraka, who is seeking his party's nomination for governor, of playing “political games."

 “I'm shocked by all the lies that were told here,” Baraka said, who said he had been invited there for a press conference.
 “No one else arrested, I was invited in then they arrested me on the sidewalk.”